-Finally, brooms won’t have any impact on cleaning within the cracks.
+Finally, brooms don’t clean in the cracks.
 The bristles will pass along the lines, leaving the dirt inside.
-Whereas, the best devices for hardwood floors will pick up that deep debris more successfully.
+In contrast, the best devices for hardwood floors will pick up that deep debris more successfully.

-Vacuums may be a larger investment, but they make your cleaning task more efficient and effortless.
+Vacuums may be a more considerable investment, but they make your cleaning task more efficient and effortless.

 How Do I Clean a Vacuum Filter?

 Vacuum filters are often simple to remove.
 If you have a garden or a yard, you might want to start outside.

 Tap and remove the majority of dirt and dust around the filter.
 If you’re sensitive to dust or have allergies, place a mask or cloth around your nose and mouth.

 Rinse the filter with cold water.
 Avoid using a brush and abrasive cleaning solutions to remove dirt, as this can damage the material.
 Air-dry the filter for 24 to 48 hours before placing it back in the device.

 Washing your filter is essential, but don’t forget to clean your entire vacuum regularly.